Student Disability Resource Center

 - Return completed tests to faculty, usually within 24 hours of completion, using one of the following options:

 - Email to faculty.
-Please note: Bluebook exams will not be emailed.

 - Faculty or a designated colleague may pick up tests from SDRC.